What types of OTC decongestants are available?

 - Diet pills

 Decongestants are often combined with antihistamines and/or pain relievers.
-If you take one of these combination medicines, it’s important to understand each of the active ingredients and the interactions they may have with other drugs you take.
+If you take 1 of these combination medicines, it’s important to understand each of the active ingredients and the interactions they may have with other medicines you take.

 In general, try to avoid combination products that treat many symptoms at once.
 For example, you might use a decongestant for a stuffy nose.
-Don’t use a decongestant combined with other active ingredients like cough medicine, antihistamines, or acetaminophen unless you are certain you aren’t taking other medicines that also contain those ingredients.
-This will help to keep you from taking too much of one of these ingredients.
+Don’t use a decongestant combined with other active ingredients, like cough medicine, antihistamine, or acetaminophen, unless you are certain you aren’t taking other medicines that also contain those active ingredients.
+This will help you avoid taking too much of 1 of these ingredients.

-Be sure not to take too much pseudoephedrine.
-Many OTC cold and allergy products and some prescription drugs contain pseudoephedrine.
-If you combine these drugs, you’ll take much more than you intend.
+To avoid taking too much pseudoephedrine, keep in mind that OTC cold and allergy medicines and some prescription medicines contain pseudoephedrine.
+If you combine these medicines, you’ll take much more than you intend.